 We retain here the identification of anti-patterns from [9].
 The fragment exemplified by the French language is called anti-pattern 1 (AP1 for short), and occurs whenever an item is instance of and subclass of another item (direct or indirectly) at the same time.
 AP1 prevents stratification into orders since, at the one hand, instantiation forces related items to be at different adjacent orders, and, at the other hand, a specialization of a class at a certain order must be in that same order.
-The fragment involving colors is called here anti-pattern 2 (AP2 for short), and occurs whenever stratification into orders is prevented by an item being a subclass of two items, one of which is an instance of the other.
+Listing 2 shows the SPARQL query to find AP1 occurrences considering transitivity for subclass of statements.
+To see why this is a special case of the general pattern presented in Listing 1, note that line 2 in Listing 2 is a special case of line 5 in Listing 1, and line 3 in Listing 2 is a special case of lines 10-11 in Listing 1 (direct instantiation).